adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 ## Releasing new versions

 Version releases should adhere to [semantic versioning](https://semver.org/).
-Code that is on `next` may undergo a few patch version increments before making it to `main`, so stable releases might skip a few tags.
-Online documentation is only built for stable versions.
-Releasing new versions requires admin access to the GitHub repository.
+Releasing new versions requires admin access to the GitHub mirror, which is used for hosting the documentation.

-### Releasing a new version on `next` (unstable)
+### Preparing the release on `next`

-1. Update `Project.toml` with the new version number.
-2. Update the project manifest: `julia --project=$PWD -e 'using Pkg; Pkg.update()'`
+1. Update the project manifest: `julia --project=$PWD -e 'using Pkg; Pkg.update()'`.
-3. Verify that any tests are passing locally (otherwise `git restore` everything and go debugging).
+2. Verify that any tests are passing locally (or debug failures/errors, separate commits).
-4. Update the documentation files, including `docs/make.jl` if necessary (fix it if broken).
+3. Update the documentation files, including `docs/make.jl` if necessary.
-5. Update `docs/src/changelog.md` with the date of release and a concise list of changes.
+4. Update `docs/src/changelog.md` with an `Unreleased <date>` section (concise list of changes).
-6. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
+5. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
-7. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire `src/` tree.
+6. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire `src/` tree.
-8. Commit the changes to `next` with a message like `Release (unstable) v<version>`.
+7. Commit the changes to `next` with a message like `Prepare release v<version>`.
-9. **Don't tag the release!** Releases must only be tagged after registration on `main`.
+8. **Don't add a tag!** Releases must only be tagged after registration on `main`.
-10. Push `next` to all remotes.
+9. Push `next` to all remotes.

-### Releasing a new version on `main` (stable)
+### Releasing a new version on `main`

-Once a release is considered stable enough, it can be merged onto `main` from `next`.
+Any commit from `next` that is considered stable enough can be merged into `main`.
 Then the HTML documentation also needs to be built, and the package can be registered with [Registrator.jl](https://github.com/JuliaRegistries/Registrator.jl).
-Starting on `main`:
+After merging, switch to `main`, then:

+1. Bump the version number in `Project.toml` and register the package.
+2. Resolve issues raised by registry maintainers and repeat step 1 **with new patch versions**.
+3. After successful registration, create an annotated git tag with `git tag -am "Version <version>" v<version>`.
-1. Create a documentation branch with `git switch -c gh-pages-<version>`.
+4. Create a documentation branch with `git switch -c gh-pages-<version>`.
-2. Build the web docs **on the new branch** with `julia --project=docs/ docs/make.jl`.
+5. Build the web docs **on the new branch** with `julia --project=docs/ docs/make.jl`.
-3. From the project root: `mv docs/build site`.
+6. From the project root: `mv docs/build site`.
-4. Remove the `docs` folder **only on this branch** (due to GitHub Pages inflexibility).
+7. Remove the `docs` folder **only on this branch** (due to GitHub Pages inflexibility).
-5. From the project root: `mv site docs`, `git add -A`, `git c -m "Docs for v<version>"`.
+8. From the project root: `mv site docs`, `git add -A`, `git c -m "Docs for v<version>"`.
-6. Push both `main` and the documentation branch to all remotes.
+9. Push `main` to all remotes, and the documentation branch to GitHub.
-7. In the GitHub repository web UI, navigate to `Settings > Pages`, change the branch accordingly and make sure it is looking in the `docs/` subfolder.
+10. In the GitHub repository web UI, navigate to `Settings > Pages`, change the branch accordingly and make sure it is looking in the `docs/` subfolder.
-8. Register the package, possibly creating new commits to resolve issues raised by registry maintainers.
-9. Create an annotated git tag with `git tag -am "Version <version>" v<version>`.